 While these processes were unfolding within the company, the government of the German Democratic Republic (GDR) collapsed, and the border between the two Germanys was opened.
 This was followed by the currency union, the Unification Treaty, and finally the accession of the GDR to the territory of the Federal Republic of Germany on October 3, 1990.

 The Company is firmly committed to investing considerable resources in the new German states.
-Our aim is to secure as solid a market position in this region as we currently command in the western part of the country.Karlheinz Kaske, 1990
+Our aim is to secure as solid a market position in this region as we currently command in the western part of the country.Karlheinz Kaske, President and CEO of Siemens AG, 1990